-Immersion is cooling very slowly
+Immersion is cooling or heating slowly

 - Check the ambient temperature of your room.
 If your room sees large swings in temperature, or generally increasing ambient temperatures, Immersion’s performance will be degraded.
 Both direct sunlight and lack of ventilation are two common causes of high ambient temperatures.